 There was no hurry, so we got going around 9.30 am.
 I poked my head around the hut door to say hello to the occupants and spent a while chatting with a couple of local ladies who were here for an overnighter.

 The first part of today’s walk took us North to the beautiful Whariwharangi Beach.
 Wow – if this was the shape of things to come, I could see why the Abel Tasman track is so popular.
 The beautiful, golden sand beach was deserted and we thanked our lucky stars that we had it to ourselves!

-We walked the length of the beach before the track headed inland, up and on to a ridge which led East along the Separation Point Track to the end of the headland.
-Once on the ridge it was an easy couple of Kms out to the point.
+We walked the length of the beach before the track headed inland, up and on to a ridge that led East along the Separation Point Track to the end of the headland.
+Once on the ridge, it was an easy couple of Kms out to the point.
 We took about an hour to walk from the hut to the point, and there were some great views of the coast en-route.

 A surprise awaits you at Separation Point.
-Upon a first casual glance you see and hear some nesting gannets down by the lighthouse.
-However on closer inspection and a read of the information board, you learn that the birds and the soundtrack are decoys to entice a breeding colony to settle there.
+Upon a first casual glance, you see and hear some nesting gannets down by the lighthouse.
+However, on closer inspection and a read of the information board, you learn that the birds and the soundtrack are decoys to entice a breeding colony to settle there.
 Project Janszoon and DoC are concerned that the breeding colony of gannets on Farewell Spit 20Kms to the North, is vulnerable to erosion.
 They hope a breeding colony will set itself up here.

-We spent 10 minutes or so at the point to see if we could spot some real gannets or seals, but unfortunately saw neither.
+We spent 10 minutes or so at the point to see if we could spot some real gannets or seals but unfortunately saw neither.

 Separation Point to Mutton Cove and Anatakapau Bay